maelys-mcardle/snowflake/docs/hello-world.md

   The `VAR` instruction is for putting data in a variable.
 It has two parameters.
 * The first parameter is what bank to store the data in, in this case Bank `01`.
-* The second parameter is what's being stored in the bank, in this case `Hello, World!`
+* The second parameter is what's being stored in the bank, in this case `Hello, World!`.

 To help in reading this code after, [the interpreter][2] has a `--print` flag to help.
 This is what the first line of the code above looks like